lirantal/agent-rules/__template__/nodejs/testing/testing.md

 *   **Implicit Testing of Internals:** When you thoroughly test the public behavior of a component, its private implementation is implicitly tested.
 If the public behavior is correct, it means the internal workings are also correct.
 *   **Focus on Requirements:** Black-box testing encourages you to think about your code from the perspective of its users and the requirements it fulfills, rather than getting bogged down in implementation specifics.

+Important: never write tests that read source code files and make string-based assertions about their contents.
+This creates brittle, meaningless tests that are tightly coupled to the implementation details rather than the behavior of the code.

 By adhering to this principle, your tests will break only when there's a genuine problem with the component's external behavior, making them more robust and valuable.

 #### ❌ Anti-Pattern: Testing Implementation Details